EV-ZVI/ev-zvi.github.io/index.md

 The deadline for registration is **8th July 2017**.

-Further information on submitting an abstract and registering can be found [here](http://emerging-viruses.uk/registration).
+Further information on registering can be found [here](http://emerging-viruses.uk/registration).